 World Art (Africa, Asia and Europe)

 World Art is about the art and architecture of Asia, the West and Africa.
-In three sections, the course introduces each region’s distinctive visual cultures, traditions, modernities and explores common themes such as the artist, patronage, spiritual power and gender.
+In three sections, the module introduces each region’s distinctive visual cultures, traditions, modernities and explores common themes such as the artist, patronage, spiritual power and gender.
 Issues concerning the display and representation of art works are also considered.
 Most tutorials take place in central London at the British Museum, National Gallery, Tate Britain, Tate Modern, Victoria & Albert Museum.
 Our inter-disciplinary approach draws from history of art, anthropology, archaeology and museology.

 Topics studied include: